 - Chicken (no skin)

-Don't be afraid to eat whole eggs as most of the nutrients are in the yolk.
-Avoid processed meats, high fat meat and full fat dairy.
+This is just the beginning of the list of good proteins.
+Don't be afraid to eat whole eggs, since most of the nutrients are in the yolk.
+Avoid processed meats, meats high in fat, and full-fat dairy.

-In both cases, the lower the number, the better the carb choice.
-Best carb choices that are low on the GI scale are:
+The glycemic index (GI) is a measure of a food's ability to elevate blood sugar.
+In general, the lower the number, the better the carb choice.
+The best carbohydrate choices—the ones that are low on the GI scale—include:

 - Sweet potatoes

 - Whole-grain products

 - White flour

 As with carbs, some people think that the way to lose weight is to cut out every scrap of fat in their diet.
 But you need fats to give your body the nutrients it needs—and to make yourself feel full so you won't feel so hungry between meals.
 Some good fats include: